-After you've published at least once, you can connect your bot to additional channels.
+After you've published at least once, you can connect your bot to more channels.

 Each time you want to update your bot, you publish it again from within the Power Virtual Agents app itself.
-This will update the bot across all the channels where you've inserted or connected your bot.
+Publishing your bot will update the bot across all the channels where you've inserted or connected your bot.